Telephone Triage

 Pain Assessment

-Pain—a common presenting symptom—usually requires patient self-assessment.
+Pain—a common presenting symptom—requires patient self-assessment.
 The telenurse instructs patients how to use landmarks to identify the location of pain (e.g., in relation to nipples, sternum, umbilicus, and pelvic bones).
 The analogy of a clock is helpful to estimate the location of a foreign body in the eye, abdominal pain, or lump in the breast.
 Pain may be diffuse or localized.
 If the patient can point with one finger to the location, it may indicate localized pain (thought to be more serious), whereas if they cannot, it may indicate diffuse pain (thought to be less serious).
 Sudden onset of pain is thought to be more serious than gradual onset.

-If patients cannot adequately relate the severity of their pain, another way to estimate pain intensity is to systematically ask about its effect on their ability to function as normal or ADLs.
+If patients cannot adequately relate the severity of their pain, another way to estimate pain intensity is to systematically ask about its effect on their ability to function as normal or perform ADLs.
 If pain is moderately impactful, it will require a same-day appointment.

 Sepsis Recognition